Securiti announces a $75M Series C Funding RoundView

-Securiti's Consent Management Platform allows organizations to obtain end-users' consent for targeted advertising per the provisions of the GDPR.
+Securiti's Consent Management Platform allows organizations to obtain end-users' consent for targeted advertising as per the provisions of the GDPR.

 Consent can be revoked and managed via configurable Consent Preference Centers that are easily accessible at all times.
 Moreover, accurate consent records are maintained to ensure users' preferences concerning targeted advertising are respected.

-Securiti's Cookie Consent Solution allows organizations to build consent banners for cookies and online tracking technologies per geographical cookie consent requirements.
+Securiti's Cookie Consent Solution allows organizations to build consent banners for cookies and online tracking technologies as per geographical cookie consent requirements.